-A question that arises here is what determines which relation an AVP contributes to the proposition expressed by the sentence in which it occurs.
-I incline toward the view that it is the syntactic category of the complement of the verb that determines which relation it contributes.15 The alternative is to claim that it is the nature of the semantic value of the complement of an AVP that determines which relation it contributes to a proposition.
+that it is the nature of the semantic value of the complement of an AVP that determines which relation it contributes to a proposition.
 On this view, 'that p' and 'the proposition that p' must be assigned different semantic values.
 Note that this would allow one of the values to be the proposition that p and the other to be an entity that determines (only) the proposition that p.
 For ease of exposition, let us call the relation an AVP expresses when it has an NP complement its NP relation and the relation it expresses when it has a TC complement its TC relation.

-Here are some members of the second class of verbs, univocal verbs of propositional attitude (henceforth UVPs): 'believe', 'doubt', 'deny', 'prove', 'accept', 'assert', 'state', and 'assume'.
-The characteristic feature of these verbs is that analogues of (9a) and (9b) containing them are necessarily equivalent.
+Here are some members of the second class of verbs, univocal verbs of propositional attitude (henceforth UVPs): 'believe'; 'doubt'; 'deny'; 'prove'; 'accept'; 'assert'; 'state'; and 'assume'.
+The characteristic feature of these verbs is that analogues of 9a and 9b containing them are necessarily equivalent.
 Thus,

-- (15a) Cari doubts the proposition that first-order logic is undecidable. - (15b) Cari doubts that first-order logic is undecidable. - (16a) Cari asserts the proposition that first-order logic is undecidable. - (16b) Cari asserts that first-order logic is undecidable.
+15a.
+Cari doubts the proposition that first order logic is undecidable.

+15b.
+Cari doubts that first order logic is undecidable.

+16a.
+Cari asserts the proposition that first order logic is undecidable.

+16b.
+Cari asserts that first order logic is undecidable.

 Positing two classes of verbs of propositional attitude, the members of one of which are ambiguous, accounts for the data we have looked at.
 However, positing ambiguity to explain recalcitrant data in semantic theorizing is rightly looked upon with suspicion.
 Of course, independent evidence of ambiguity in such a case ought to allay any such suspicions.
-And it appears to me that there is independent evidence that members of our one class of verbs really are ambiguous (or polysemous-see below) and members of the other class are not.
+And it appears to me that there is independent evidence that members of our one class of verbs really are ambiguous (or polysemous-see below) and the members of the other class are not.

-First, as I hinted above, there is a strong pre-theoretical intuition that in sentence pairs containing AVPs such as (9a) and (9b), the verbs in question have different meanings.
-As we said in discussing (9a) and (9b), fearing the proposition that first-order logic is undecidable intuitively involves being scared and does not involve belief, whereas fearing that first-order logic is undecidable intuitively involves (anxiously) believing something and does not involve being scared of anything.
-But then intuitively, we feel as though 'fear' in (9a) and (9b) has two different meanings, one of which involves being scared but not believing anything, and the other of which involves believing something but not being scared.
-Similarly, there is a pre-theoretical intuition that in the following two sentences, the AVP 'felt' means different things:
+First, as I hinted above, there is a strong pre-theoretical intuition that in sentence pairs containing AVPs such as 9a and 9b, the verbs in question have different meanings.
+As we said in discussing 9a and 9b, fearing the proposition that first order logic is undecidable intuitively involves being scared and does not involve belief; whereas fearing that first order logic is undecidable intuitively involves (anxiously) believing something might be the case and does not involve being scared of anything.
+But then intuitively, we feel as though 'fear' in 9a where these exhibit the readings corresponding to the English pair: